floooh/floooh.github.io/_posts/2023-12-31-vscode-wasm-wasi.md

 and which I want to fix in future updates (most of those are only an issue in the VSCode web version, so not exactly show stoppers):

-- Hopefully the [VSCode WASI](https://github.com/microsoft/vscode-wasm) will go out of pre-release-only mode rather sooner than later, at that point I can also move the KC IDE extension out of pre-release.
+- Hopefully the [VSCode WASI extension](https://github.com/microsoft/vscode-wasm) will go out of pre-release-only mode rather sooner than later, at that point I can also move the KC IDE extension out of pre-release.
 Otherwise I will need to come up with a different solution to run the debugger.